 Sending business thank-you cards benefit organizations across a range of industries.
 Any business that deals with members of the public can find opportunities to show their appreciation with a card.

 Consider sending thank-you cards to your customers to show how much their support means.
 You may send thank-you cards to all customers once a year and throughout the year to anyone who has made large purchases.

-Thank-you cards also help present your business in a more positive light when you’re making new contacts.
+Thank-you cards also help present your business in a more positive light when you’re making new contacts; for example, sending a funny Christmas card during the holiday season might make people appreciate your business’s personal touch.
 Taking the time to formally thank business professionals for meeting with you or sharing ideas at a corporate event help cement a new business relationship.

 Don’t take for granted the people you interact with regularly, such as your business partners, suppliers, contractors, and employees.
 Thank-you cards can show these people that you value their ongoing efforts or anything they’ve done out of the ordinary.